peakshift/bitcoin-ux/bolt.fun/pages/01_guide/70_web-services/01_lnurl/00_introduction.md

 ---

 ### [Withdraw]({{ "/guide/web-services/lnurl/withdraw" }})
-API to automate the withdrawl of funds from a service that has been allocated to the requesting client.
+API to automate the withdrawal of funds from a service that has been allocated to the requesting client.

 ---